voraczech/voraczech.com/content/travel/budapest.md

 - Salami
   - You can order it on lángos.
 - Paprika
-  - Bought is as a souvenir for parents at Nagycsarnok.
-They were disappointment I did not take more.
+  - Bought it as a souvenir for parents at Nagycsarnok.
+They were disappointed I did not take more.
 - Asian food
   - For example Bibimbap Korean Restaurant and many others